 Guys, the final piece of the puzzle is now in place: Amazon just announced that FireTV will be getting HBO GO.
 Since it launched without the service, it raised the question of whether it would ever be available to FireTV users; it looks like Amazon was just busy inking the deal with HBO, because there's actually even more to this story than that.

 Not only will GO be coming to FireTV, but Amazon now has exclusive multi-year rights to certain HBO shows that will be available on Prime Instant Video.
-This marks the first time HBO has loosened its deathgrip on its own content, allowing it to be streamed on an outside service.
 Read More

 Mega-retailer Amazon has scheduled a press event for Wednesday, April 2nd in New York City.
 The press invitation teases the event with the phrase, "Please join us for an update on our video business from [Amazon Kindle VP] Peter Larsen."
 A background with a couch and a bowl of popcorn makes it clear that Amazon's sights are set squarely on the living room.